Attention A T users. To access the menus on this page please perform the following steps.

 Glynn and colleagues (25) compared exposure therapy alone with exposure therapy followed by behavioral family therapy, and Arntz and colleagues (22) compared imaginal exposure alone with imaginal exposure plus imagery rescripting.
 In both studies, the combined treatment did not result in a greater reduction of PTSD severity, which suggests that the novel component was not necessary.
 However, statistical power may have been too low to compare the active treatments adequately.

 In addition to cognitive behavioral therapies, EMDR is recommended in most practice guidelines.
 Patients receiving EMDR engage in imaginal exposure to a trauma while simultaneously performing saccadic eye movements.
 There is good evidence that EMDR is more effective than waitlist and nonspecific comparison conditions (28-30).
 Further, two well-controlled studies compared EMDR to PE.
 One study found equivalent results (29) while the other found PE to be superior (30).
-Additional research has investigated the mechanism of action in EMDR, and there is growing evidence that the theorized eye movements are an unnecessary component (31), suggesting that perhaps the mechanism of action is exposure.
+There is disagreement regarding the extent to which eye movements add to the effectiveness of EMDR.
+Two prior meta-analyses found no incremental effect for the eye movement component of EMDR (31, 32).
+A more recent meta-analysis showed support for the effectiveness of eye movements, although the evidence was stronger for the impact of eye movement on self-reported distress than on PTSD symptoms (33).
+Although the mechanisms of effectiveness in EMDR have yet to be determined, the VA/DoD Clinical Practice Guideline (2010) states that the mechanisms of EMDR are likely similar to that of other trauma-focused exposure and cognitive therapies (34).

 Overall, cognitive behavioral therapies such as Prolonged Exposure and Cognitive Processing Therapy, as well as Eye Movement Desensitization Reprocessing, are considered first-line treatments for PTSD and have strong evidence bases.
 Components of these treatments have been combined with other interventions, with no support for improved benefits over the standard treatments alone.
 Other interventions, such as group treatment, show promise; however, more research is needed before drawing firm conclusions about their effectiveness.